 The extruded profiles are manufactured to our own designs – we do not use standard greenhouse profiles.
 Not only are our sections manufactured from architectural aluminium, they are much, much thicker than many other greenhouse manufacturers, meaning that our products really are ‘designed to last a lifetime’.

 The framework design includes ingenious ‘channels’ to hold the bolts and stop them turning, allowing the main structure to be assembled using just a flat-bladed screwdriver.
-All nuts and bolts are manufactured either from stainless steel or aluminium.
+All nuts and bolts are manufactured either from stainless steel.

 For Cold Frames that are placed directly on the soil, deep bottom ‘kick’ rails provide the strength to support the frame with its glazing on slightly uneven surfaces.
 For units placed on dug earth, all that is needed is a quick rake of the ground to level it before the frame is placed on top.